LengSainoy/Homeworks/README.md

 > - Ensure that you initialize git in your project directory.
 You can check it by showing hidden files in your project
     directory and see that there is a folder name `.git`.

+6. My branch cannot be automatically merge because of the merge conflict.

+> See a short 5 mins video show how to resolve merge conflict [here](https://www.youtube.com/watch?v=xNVM5UxlFSA&t=129s)

 ## 🎩 Tips

 - Be mindful on **every response** in the console.
 Most of the time it will tell you what to do, or what you did wrong.